 With Amazon's Arrival, A New York Community Pushes To Be Included

-Amazon's announcement, last year, that it is building a new headquarters in Queens, a borough of New York City, received mixed reactions.
-Some were excited about the tens of thousands of jobs the tech juggernaut is promising to bring.
+Amazon's announcement, last year, that it is building a new headquarters in Queens, received mixed reactions.

+Some were excited about the tens of thousands of jobs the tech juggernaut is promising to bring to the New York City borough.
 Others wonder if they will even get access to those jobs, and if the area's already overburdened infrastructure can handle the influx of population.

 Chris Hanway says he noticed another, less impassioned response: apathy.
-Hanway is the executive director of the Jacob A. Riiis Neighborhood Settlement, a nonprofit based in the Queensbridge Houses.
-That's the largest public housing complex in North America, and it's just a few blocks from where Amazon is building the new headquarters.
+Hanway is the executive director of the Jacob A. Riis Neighborhood Settlement, a nonprofit based in the Queensbridge Houses — the largest public housing complex in North America.
+It's just a few blocks from where Amazon is building the new headquarters.

-"People literally shrugged their shoulders and said 'well, we've been down this road before.
-Nothing is going to change for us,' " Hanway says.
+"People literally shrugged their shoulders and said, 'Well, we've been down this road before.
+It's not really going to affect us in any way,' " Hanway says.
 "Because they've lived this experience."

 Amazon is not the first major company to move to the area, but activists and nonprofits are trying to ensure that this time, the way the company interacts with the community is different.